dfinity/gix-components/src/routes/(page)/utility-classes/text/+page.md

 ## Note

 _This is not a strict rule.
 For example the descriptional text can be displayed in `label` style if there is no `label` styled block next to the main block._

+## Visually hidden

+`.visually-hidden` can be used to hide content visually while keeping it screen reader-accessible.